Do you have an adult dog that has never been crate trained? But now something changed and you need to know how to do it?

 Make the Crate Comfortable For Your Dog

-Put a cushion or blanket on the bottom of the crate for your dog to lie on.
+Put a cushion or some blankets on the bottom of the crate for your dog to lie on.
 Once trained, your dog will be lying in its crate for long periods of time so having something cushy to lie on will help keep your dog comfortable.

 For a short stay in a crate, a towel will suffice.
 But it won’t take long for an ordinary towel to get compacted and lose its comfiness.